 Q. How do I know YOU will really write the script?
 Do you "outsource"?

 When you hire me, we enter into a legal agreement between you and me - nobody else!

 Apparently 'outsourcing' does happen at other (non-professional) screenwriting service websites, based on what I've been told by clients who come to me after a bad experience.

-Which is fine, as long as everyone is upfront and on the same page, otherwise it's dishonest and untrustworthy.
-So, I am pleased to confirm that I have NEVER and will NEVER outsource any of your work and so this isn't going to be a problem here at ScreenwriterDude.com because you're dealing directly with me, and working one-on-one with me.
+So, I am pleased to confirm that I have NEVER and will NEVER outsource any of your work.
+Here at ScreenwriterDude.com you're dealing directly with me, and working one-on-one with me.
 I don't 'bait and switch'.
 I don't have any interns.
 I don't outsource.
 I write every word - every email, every outline, every script.
 Guaranteed!

 Read my Mission Statement to find out more about what makes this the #1 screenwriting service!

 Q. Your prices are in U.S. dollars - Does that mean you only work with people who are in the U.S., or do you also take on clients from other countries?

 Absolutely, I welcome clients from anywhere on Earth - my door is wide open to international collaborations!
 I've worked on projects with clients from all over the world, including China, Australia, South Africa, Canada, U.K., Ireland, and almost every state in the U.S. In the past, I've also accepted payments in Canadian dollars, British pounds, and Australian dollars.
 If you'd like to pay in another currency, let me know!